-Every member of the Portage County Amateur Radio Service, Inc (PCARS) receives a beautiful membership certificate suitable for framing!
+Every member of the Portage County Amateur Radio Service, Inc (PCARS) receives a beautiful membership certificate - suitable for framing!
 The lower part of the certificate has room for the continuous membership endorsements that will be issued at 2, 5, 10, 15, 20 (etc.) year intervals.
-Each member will also be issued a Membership Number.
-That membership number is yours forever and will never be issued to another person.
-Also with your membership certificate, you'll get a handsome membership card and a copy of our Mission Statement as well as a copy of our Constitution and By-Laws for your reference.
+Each member will also be issued a Membership a handsome membership card and a copy of our Mission Statement as well as a copy of our Constitution and By-Laws for your reference.